-The Director of Student Programming's performance will be evaluated by the ED/CEO and Board of Trustees at the November Board meeting.
+The DSP's performance will be evaluated by the ED/CEO and Board of Trustees at the November Board meeting.
 (2003)

-The Director of Student Programming shall take a one-year leave of absence from his/her medical training to serve in a full-time capacity with the Association.
+The DSP shall take a one-year leave of absence from his/her medical training to serve in a full-time capacity with the Association.
 Remuneration in the form of a salary is paid to the Director of Student Programming commensurate with the sum received by a first-year postgraduate residency in the Washington, D.C. area.
 (2003)